Super Mario 3D World: Music

-The game's soundtrack was composed by Mahito Yokota (also the sound director), Toru Minegishi, Koji Kondo, and Yasuaki Iwata, and performed by the Mario 3D World Big Band, which they formed after being inspired by jazz music.
+The game's soundtrack was composed by Mahito Yokota (who is also the sound director), Toru Minegishi, Koji Kondo, and Yasuaki Iwata, and performed by the Mario 3D World Big Band, which they formed after being inspired by jazz music.
 "There are naturally a lot of tracks performed live," stated Yokota.
 "We're arranging the music with a big-band feel, taking advantage of a full horn section with trumpets and saxophones."
 In addition to the game's new compositions, it features new arrangements from games such as Super Mario Bros.
 2 as well.

 In developing the music, Yokota mentioned that he worked on "fun, energetic" tracks to match the game's cat theme, with a few even using electric guitar and trombone tunes imitating a cat's "meowing" sounds.
-After working on the Super Mario Galaxy games, one of Yokota's goals for the soundtrack is to shift musical direction from the games since the majority of 3D World takes place on the ground.
+After working on Super Mario Galaxy and its successor, one of Yokota's goals for the soundtrack is to shift musical direction from the games since the majority of 3D World takes place on the ground.
 "The game chiefly takes place on terra firma, so there isn't the majestic or floaty feel of the Mario Galaxy series; instead, the music has a more rhythmic atmosphere, something you'll want to dance to," he said.
 When asking about live orchestrated soundtracks for the game, previously done in the Super Mario Galaxy games, a Destructoid reporter was asked to "[w]ait for more information about that soon."

 A soundtrack was released for Club Nintendo members in Japan, Australia, and Europe, featuring 77 tracks across two CDs.